Osceola County School for the Arts: History

 In 2004, the Florida Department of Transportation approved the installation of a traffic light to be placed at the intersection of the school's entrance and the highway.
 The Osceola County School Board paid more than $50,000 for a temporary signal to be placed at the intersection for two years.

 Renovations on campus began in July 2007 at the Osceola County School for the Arts and the Osceola Performing Arts Center and its Expo Hall, and ended in mid-2008.
 Remodeling included renovating 5,600 square feet of the existing banquet hall into three classrooms, which are used for the Drama, Dance and Orchestra programs.
 The existing storefront glass and doors were replaced, a new awning canopy was added and the acoustical ceiling system and classroom carpets were replaced.
 The new drama room has the option to be converted into a black box theater when necessary.

 OCSA has required school uniforms for its students since Osceola County implemented a uniform dress policy in 2009.
 In addition to the uniform policy implemented across the county, students may wear purple, navy blue, white or black collared shirts, but no school t-shirts or PE uniforms.

 In honor of OCSA's eleventh anniversary, the school hosted a semi-formal gala event on August 15, 2013.
 The gala has been held every year since, with the exception of 2020 due to the COVID-19 pandemic.

+OCSA began undergoing new construction at the beginning of the 2024-2025 school year.
+The remodeled campus would feature an expanded capacity for more students with a new three story classroom building.
+The new building will host the media center, updated science labs, and classrooms.
+The former expo hall was remodeled to accommodate a new dining hall that would have triple the capacity of the original, and feature updated kitchen facilities.
+Other aspects of the remodel include updating the arts spaces, additional parking spaces for students and staff, repairs to the running track, and separate loops for buses and parents to utilize.
+The estimated cost of the project, according to the OCSA ledger is somewhere around $43,828,911 USD.

 Campus

 Demographics

 The Osceola County School for the Arts is a minority-majority school.
 More than 50 percent of the school's population identifies as Hispanic, and female students outnumber male students by approximately 3 to 1.

-As of the 2018–2019 school year, the ethnic makeup of OCSA is as follows:
+As of the 2023-2024 school year, the ethnic makeup of OCSA is as follows: